fortrabbit/help/docs/memcache-pro.md

 See also the specific examples for: [Laravel](install-laravel-pro#toc-setting-up-memcache), [Symfony](install-symfony#toc-cache), [Craft](craft-3-tune#toc-cache-and-sessions-on-the-pro-stack).

 ## Scaling

 In the Dashboard, go to your App and click on Memcache under the scaling options.
 Please also see the [Memcache scaling](scaling#toc-memcache) section.
-Using a plan with two Nodes allow you two modes:
+Using a plan with two Nodes gives you two modes:

-1. **Combined**: data is stored only on one of the nodes > twice the memory size
+1. **Combined**: data is stored only on one of the Nodes > twice the memory size
-2. **Redundant** (recommended): data is stored on both nodes > one node can fail
+2. **Redundant** (recommended): data is stored on both Nodes > one Node can fail

 ### Redundant setup

 The PHP Memcached extension can be heavily configured and tuned.
-Individual App requirements might result very custom settings.
-With that in mind, following our own best practice advice for a redundant setup:
+Individual App requirements might require highly customized settings.
+With that in mind, we advise configuring for a redundant setup:

 ``` php
 // Initialize Memcached with an ID, which allows persistent connections